isaacsimmons/gravedigger/README.md

 This way I have two remote backups of the archived repositories: uploaded to S3 by the `./sync-sh.sh` script and pushed to GitHub with a good old-fashioned `git push`.

-## Mercurial Conversion

-The `./hg-to-git.sh` script is a pretty basic wrapper that attempts to simplify the installation and usage of the `hg-fast-export` tool as described [here](https://git-scm.com/book/en/v2/Git-and-Other-Systems-Migrating-to-Git#_mercurial).
-When invoked with a mercurial repository URL, the script will either append some values to the `./hg-authors` file and ask you to fill in the author mappings, or it will convert the repository and place it in `./converted-repos`.

 ## Example Usage

 `./bury.sh git@github.com:isaacsimmons/foo-bar.git`